LucasTavaresA/dotfiles/extras/extras.md

     format = "<b>%s</b>\n%b"

     # Alignment of message text.
-    # Possible values are "left", "center" and "right".
     alignment = left

     # Vertical alignment of message text and icon.
-    # Possible values are "top", "center" and "bottom".
     vertical_alignment = center

     # Show age of message if message is older than show_age_threshold
-    # seconds.
     # Set to -1 to disable.
     show_age_threshold = 60

-    # Split notifications into multiple lines if they don't fit into
+    # Split notifications into multiple lines if they don't fit
-    # geometry.
     word_wrap = yes

     # When word_wrap is set to no, specify where to make an ellipsis in long lines.
-    # Possible values are "start", "middle" and "end".
     ellipsize = middle

     # Ignore newlines '\n' in notifications.